JHU-PL-Lab/www-pl/ocaml/code/lecture.md

     - return `Some/None` and make the caller explicitly handle the `None` (error) case.
     - Better yet use `Ok/Error`, similar to `Some/None` but designed for error handling.

+Here is a tiny example of how to declare and use exceptions

 ```ocaml
 exception Goo of string;;